 Talks & Workshops

-Want to learn more about type design, OpenType features, or how to draw proper Bézier curves?
+Want to learn more about type design, OpenType features, or color font technology?

-I regularly give workshops and in-house workshops.
+I regularly give online and in-house workshops.
 Get in touch for more information.